 Her experience prior to the National Council includes case management and care coordination for adults with developmental and intellectual disabilities, therapeutic expertise in applied behavior analysis (ABA), person and family engagement, community integration and transitions of care.

-As vice president of practice improvement and medical director for the National Council for Behavioral Health, Dr. Parks oversees the National Council’s training and technical assistances efforts and serves as part of the integration consulting team, where he brings an unequalled depth of experience to clients, including Certified Community Behavioral Health Clinics (CCBHCs) and state agencies and departments seeking to adopt the CCBHC model.
+As vice president of practice improvement and medical director for the National Council for Mental Wellbeing, Dr. Parks oversees the National Council’s training and technical assistances efforts and serves as part of the integration consulting team, where he brings an unequalled depth of experience to clients, including Certified Community Behavioral Health Clinics (CCBHCs) and state agencies and departments seeking to adopt the CCBHC model.
 He is also the power behind the National Council’s Medical Director Institute and their groundbreaking publications.
 Under his leadership, both primary care and Community Mental Health Center (CMHC) Health Homes in Missouri saw improvements in medication adherence, quality-of-care indicators and general health indicators as well as reductions in emergency department visits, hospitalizations and total cost of care to the state.

 Whether integrating primary and behavioral health or working to redesign your organization’s care delivery processes, Dr. Parks engages with organizations in the implementation of evidence-based medicine and data-driven care, pharmacy quality improvement and utilization management, health management, Medicaid financing, value-based purchasing and health care policy.